AutMaple/Notes/Java/JavaCore/JavaCoreNotes.md

 *Inner classes* are useful when you design collections of cooperating classes.

+Inner classes used to be very important for concisely implementing callbacks

 ## Interface 接口

 Interfaces is a way of describing what classes should do, without specifying how they should do it